sky-chaser-high/adobe-illustrator-scripts/README.md

 [![Download Path.zip](https://img.shields.io/badge/Download-Path.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Path.zip)
 This script shows the dimension of the anchor point between two points of the path objects.

+> [!TIP]
+> The Dimension Tool has been implemented in the Toolbar since version 2024.

 ![Show Dimensions](images/showDimensions.png)

 ### Usage
-Select the path objects, and run this script.
+Select any path objects, and run this script.
+If you select anchor points with the Direct Selection Tool, dimensions are displayed only at the selected.
+In this case, select at least two anchor points.

 > [!NOTE]
 > Supports curves.
 > Group and color dimensions by path object.
-> The dimension units depend on the ruler units.
 > In complex shapes, dimensions may be displayed overlapping each other.

+### Support units
+Point, Pixel, Pica, Inch, Feet, Yard, Millimeter, Centimeter, Meter.
+These units depend on the ruler units.

 ### Requirements
 Illustrator CS6 or higher